gamal1osama/Production-RAG-System/docker/README.md

 The FastAPI application is configured with hot-reloading.
 Any changes to the code in the `src/` directory will automatically reload the application.

+## Production Deployment (AWS)

+Production deployments run on AWS and are triggered by GitHub Actions:

+- Workflow: `.github/workflows/deploy-main.yml`
+- Action: SSH into the server, pull latest code, restart the systemd service

+This Docker setup is primarily for local development and monitoring.

 ## Troubleshooting

 ### Connection Errors